-The County should improve its configuration management processes over its information technology resources
+The University should improve its configuration management processes over its information technology resources

-Criteria-A well-defined configuration management process, including a change management process, is needed to ensure that the County's information technology (IT) resources, which include its systems, network, infrastructure, and data, are configured securely and that changes to these IT resources do not adversely affect security or operations.
+Criteria-A well-defined configuration management process, including a change management process, is needed to ensure that the University's information technology (IT) resources, which include its systems, network, infrastructure, and data, are configured securely and that changes to these IT resources do not adversely affect security or operations.
 IT resources are typically constantly changing in response to new, enhanced, corrected, or updated hardware and software capabilities and new security threats.
-The County should have effective written configuration management internal control policies and procedures to track and document changes made to its IT resources.
+The University should have effective written configuration management internal control policies and procedures to track and document changes made to its IT resources.

-Condition and context-The County has written policies and procedures for managing changes to its IT resources; however, they lacked critical elements.
-Also, the County did not have policies and procedures to ensure IT resources were configured securely.
+Condition and context-The University has written policies and procedures for managing changes to its IT resources; however, they were not fully implemented as of fiscal year-end.
+Also, the University did not have policies and procedures to ensure all IT resources were configured securely.

-Effect-There is an increased risk that the County's IT resources may not be configured appropriately and securely and that changes to those resources could be unauthorized or inappropriate or could have unintended results without proper documentation, authorization, review, testing, and approval prior to being applied.
+Effect-There is an increased risk that the University's IT resources may not be configured appropriately and securely and that changes to those resources could be unauthorized or inappropriate or could have unintended results without proper documentation, authorization, review, testing, and approval prior to being applied.